kulshekhar/ts-jest/docs/user/config/diagnostics.md

 ### Advanced configuration

-The option's value can also accept an object for more advanced configuration.
+The `diagnostics` option's value can also accept an object for more advanced configuration.
 Each config. key is optional:

 - **`warnOnly`**: If specified and `true`, diagnostics will be reported but won't stop compilation (default: _disabled_).
 - **`ignoreCodes`**: List of TypeScript error codes to ignore.
 Complete list can be found [there](https://github.com/Microsoft/TypeScript/blob/master/src/compiler/diagnosticMessages.json).
 By default here are the ones ignored: